pwscup/pwssite/2021/markdown/cup21_e.md

 </div>

 ## What' new
+- July 22nd, 2021: [The entry form](https://forms.gle/b2gBRWQnkRifPWcC6) has been opened.
 - July 18th, 2021: Added the schedule, the privacy policy, and the entry page.
 - June 28th, 2021: Created this page.